-Type Request # Location Request Existing Planning Policy Regional Plan Review Considerations Recommended Approach Urban Plan Amendment C-061-B Paper Mill Lake, PID 00360677, Bedford Request from Sunrose Land Use Consulting on behalf of United Gulf to consider new planning policy to allow for mixed use residential/commercial development This request originated in 2009.
+Туре Request # Location Request Existing Planning Policy Regional Plan Review Considerations Urban Plan Amendment С-061-В Paper Mill Lake, PID 00360677, Bedford Request from Sunrose Land Use Consulting on behalf of United Gulf to consider new planning policy to allow for mixed use residential/commercial development This request originated in 2009.
 The planning process for these lands was deferred by Council until concerns with transportation and servicing capacity were addressed.
 As part of the Bedford Highway Functional Plan, staff advised that this request would be brought forward as part of the Regional Plan Review process.
 Under the Regional Plan, the lands are within the Urban Settlement designation and within the Urban Service Area.
 The area is not a designated Regional Plan growth centre.
-Under the Bedford SMPS, the lands are designated Commercial Comprehensive Development District (CCDD) and Residential Comprehensive Development agreement which allows low density residential development (6 units/acre) applies to much of the lands within the RCDD designation.
-Consistent with existing Bedford MPS policy and the Halifax Green Network Plan, future development must be designed in a way that considers measures to mitigate potential water quality impacts on Paper Mill Lake.
-Mobility Considerations Phase 4 - Draft Regional Plan Staff were unable to complete sufficient analysis in Phase 3 to recommend amendments to the Bedford SMPS and LUB at this time.
+Under the Bedford SMPS, the lands are designated Commercial Comprehensive Development District (CCDD) and Residential Comprehensive Development District (RCDD).
+An existing development agreement which allows low density residential development (6 units/acre) applies to much of the lands within the RCDD designation.
+Environmental Considerations Consistent with existing Bedford MPS policy and the Halifax Green Network Plan, future development must be designed in a way that considers measures to mitigate potential water quality impacts on Paper Mill Lake.
+Mobility Considerations Transportation access to this site may be challenging.
+A connection to Hammonds Plains Road at Brookshire Court, consistent with existing Bedford MPS policy, is likely necessary; however, this road connection would be within the Province's control-of-access area for Highway 102 (i.e., within 60m of the interchange ramps) and would intersect with the acceleration and deceleration lanes for the ramps.
+The technical feasibility of this access would need to be explored at the development agreement and/or subdivision stage of development.
+Active transportation (AT) infrastructure will be important within and to connect to the development.
+Active transportation server to the development.
+Given that these lands are not identified as a Regional Plan growth centre, and high frequency transit is not available here, staff have proposed relatively low density of 9 units per acre for these lands.
+A future development agreement will require a range of housing types and permit small-scale commercial development to support the neighbourhood.
+Proposed housing units (estimated): 1,047 units (estimated at 9 units/acre)

+Staff were unable to complete sufficient analysis in Phase 3 to recommend amendments to the Bedford SMPS and LUB at this time.
 Further work is required to consider the transportation constraints on the site, and to determine new planning policy and regulations which will support the development of a complete community.

 Future policy is expected to require a development agreement process, which will require public engagement and Council approval.
 The proposed Bedford SMPS policy identifies criteria that must be considered during this process including consideration of density, housing mix, type and form, stormwater management, water quality, parks and open space, and transportation network.